playframework/playframework/documentation/manual/scalaGuide/main/ws/ScalaWS.md

 The examples given below have some common dependencies that will be shown once here for brevity.

-An execution context, required for Future.map:
+Whenever an operation is done on a `Future`, an implicit execution context must be available - this declares which thread pool the callback to the future should run in.
+The default Play execution context is often sufficient:

 @[scalaws-context](code/ScalaWSSpec.scala)

-and a case class that will be used for serialization / deserialization:
+The examples also use the folowing case class for serialization / deserialization:

 @[scalaws-person](code/ScalaWSSpec.scala)